onebee9/scheduler/README.md

 # Scheduler Project

-Scheduler is a simple, single-page Interview boooking app.
+Scheduler is a simple, a modern client application using the React view library.

 ## Dependencies